ArthurVankeirsbilck/thesis-control-strategies/README.md

 Dynamic peak shaving limit determination using specific time window average.

-Tested on a historical dataset within a timerange of 2022-02-26T00:01:00Z to 2022-02-27T00:00:00Z, .
+Tested on a historical dataset within a timerange of 2022-02-26T00:01:00Z to 2022-02-27T00:00:00Z, data is drawn from a household in Zwevegem, Belgium.
 This logic will be converted into an object-oriented Golang library.

 ### Schematic